aydentownsley/RageChess/README.md

 If you want to clone the project to view it in the Unity Editor, install Unity version 2020.3.10

+Also, if you want or need to create your own free PhotonPun account to play with an opponent this is the resource we used to set up our online service.
+[Multiplayer Chess in Unity](https://www.youtube.com/watch?v=loun57ct5nM)

 <!-- USAGE EXAMPLES -->
 <!--## Usage